Nonlinear frequency conversion is controlled by vacuum fluctuations: Results: ultrafast all-optical switching

-Figure~\ref{SingleSwitch}(b) shows a map of measured transient reflectivity spectra versus pump-probe delay $\Delta t$.
+Figure~\ref{SingleSwitch}(b) shows a map of the measured transient reflectivity spectra $R^t (\omega)$ versus pump-probe delay $\Delta t$.
 Blue-converted light occurs at time delays between \fs{-100} and \fs{+100}.
 Here the cavity resonance frequency $\omega_{c}$ increases, thus the confined light experiences a decreasing refractive index, and a concomitant negative phase change $(\partial\delta \phi(t) / \partial t < 0)$.
 Red-shifted light appears between $\Delta t = \fs{-900}$ and \fs{-100}, where $\omega_{c}$ decreases.
 Here the confined light experiences an increasing refractive index, and thus a positive phase change $(\partial\delta \phi(t) / \partial t > 0)$.
 Near $\Delta t < \fs{-500}$, both blue- and red-shifted light appear, since the refractive index both increases and decreases while the probe light circulates in the cavity.
-Here, the magnitude of the red-shifted light is larger than for the blue-shifted light, since the pump pulse first induces an increasing and then a decreasing refractive index while the stored light escapes from the cavity.
-To confirm these observations, we have calculated the nonlinear frequency conversion (see Fig.~\ref{SingleSwitch}(c)) with a time-resolved model using only the pump fluence as an adjustable parameter~\cite{yuce.2016.oe}.
-Our calculated spectra reveal blue- and red-converted light at the same frequencies, same bandwidth, and timing as in the measurements (Fig.~\ref{SingleSwitch}(b)).
-As the timing of the blue- or red-conversion corresponds to the occurrence of a positive or a negative rate of change of the phase $(\partial\delta \phi(t) / \partial t)$ (key feature (2)), one might naively conclude that the cause of the frequency shift is settled in favor of traditional phase modulation, even though we employ a microcavity.
-We will now see that this is not the case.
+Here, the magnitude of the red-shifted light is larger than for the blue-shifted light, since the pump pulse first induces an increasing and then a decreasing refractive index while the stored light is escaping from the cavity.

+To confirm these observations, we have calculated the nonlinear frequency conversion shown in Figure~\ref{SingleSwitch}(c) using a time-resolved model that has no free parameters~\cite{harding.2012.josab, yuce.2016.oe} (see Supplementary Material, Theory.)
+Our calculated spectra reveal blue- and red-converted light at the same frequencies, same bandwidth, and same timing as in the measurements shown in Figure~\ref{SingleSwitch}(b).
+As the timing of the blue- or red-conversion corresponds to the occurrence of a positive or a negative rate of change of the phase $(\partial\delta \phi(t) / \partial t)$, see key feature $\# 2$, one might naively conclude that the cause of the frequency shift is settled in favor of traditional phase modulation, even though we employ a microcavity.
+In the next section, we will see that this conclusion is invalid.